EndPointCorp/end-point-blog/2023/07/regex-replace-in-vs-code.md

 So we’ve isolated each individual segment on each line.
 Our final step is to get all of these segments onto the same line and separate with a pipe.

-Let’s match the newline character - in this case, `\n`.
+Let’s match the newline character, represented by `\n`.

 ![The codes, the same as the previous image.
 The space partially overlapping the end of each line is highlighted.](/blog/2023/07/regex-replace-in-vs-code/newline-highlighted.webp)